island-is/island.is/apps/air-discount-scheme/README.md

 6. Verify Contentful and AWS:

 Log in at <https://island-is.awsapps.com/start#/> (Contact devops for access).
 Copy environment variables as described in [the documentation](https://docs.devland.is/technical-overview/devops/dockerizing#troubleshooting), then paste into terminal.
-Execute `./scripts/run-es-proxy.sh` from the island.is root directory.
-Success is indicated by `Forwarding from 0.0.0.0:9200 -> 9200` in terminal output.
+Execute `./scripts/run-es-proxy.sh` from island.is root directory.
+Success is indicated by `Forwarding from 0.0.0.0:9200 -> 9200`.

 Visit [localhost:4200](http://localhost:4200) for the website or [localhost:4248/api/swagger/](http://localhost:4248/api/swagger/) for the airline API.